top of page

 Is inherently highly parallelizable, resulting in desirably low latency.

-Has proven energy efficient silicon implementation of both hard and soft detection.
+Has proven energy efficient circuit implementation for hard and soft detection.

-Can produce accurate soft output and iteratively decode long, powerful codes in a highly parallelised, low-latency implementation
+Can produce accurate soft output and iteratively decode long, powerful codes that outperform those in standards in a highly parallelised, low-latency implementation

 pls.png